 3.5.
 Pot study

 The plant height, vigor index, number of leaves per plant, fresh and dry weights of the plants was calculated for each plant.
 Vigor index vas calculated using the formula: Vigor index = Root length + Shoot length x Seed germination % (Maisuria and Patel, 2009).
-The pot trial results revealed that the use of the substrate along with the bacteria reduced the yield of the plant while the autoclaved degraded substrate when supplemented with vermicompost provided promising results.
+The pot trial results revealed that the use of the substrate along with the bacteria reduced the yield of the plant, while the autoclaved degraded substrate, when supplemented with vermicompost, provided promising results.
 Table 2 provides the effects of degraded substrate on fenugreek (Trigonella foenum-graecum) after 30 days.